heronils/Code_Browser_49/README_EN.md

 Many thanks to Marc Kerbiquet for [Code Browser](http://tibleiz.net/code-browser/) and [for other languages, tools, and games he wrote](http://tibleiz.net/).

 This text was translated from german with the help of [Google Translate](https://translate.google.com/).
-If you find errors here, please open an [issue](https://github.com/heronils/Code_Browser_49/issues) or make a [pull request](https://help.github.com/en/articles/creating-a-pull-request).
+If you find errors here, please open an [issue](https://github.com/nilslindemann/Code_Browser_49/issues) or make a [pull request](https://help.github.com/en/articles/creating-a-pull-request).

-Posted 2019-09-26 by [heronils](https://github.com/heronils?tab=repositories).
+Posted 2019-09-26 by [Nils Lindemann](https://github.com/nilslindemann?tab=repositories).
 Last update: 2020-05-08.